saghul/pycares/docs/channel.rst

     :param callable sock_state_cb: A callback function to be invoked when a socket changes state.
 Callback signature: ``sock_state_cb(self, fd, readable, writable)``

-        This option is mutually exclusive with the ``event_thread`` option.

-    :param bool event_thread: If set to True, c-ares will use its own thread to process events.
-This is the recommended way to use c-ares, as it allows for automatic reinitialization of the channel when the system resolver configuration changes.

-        This option is mutually exclusive with the ``sock_state_cb`` option.
+        When not set (or set to None), the event thread model will be used: c-ares will create threads to run queries on.
+Query callbacks will be invoked in the context of those threads.

     :param int socket_send_buffer_size: Size for the created socket's send buffer.